Prefix Sum Array Technique

 .

-Of course, you can use a nested for loop to traverse this matrix, but this will make the time complexity of the sumRegion
+Of course, you could use a nested for loop to traverse the matrix, but this would increase the time complexity of the sumRegion

-Note that the sum of any submatrix can be transformed into operations involving the sums of a few larger matrices surrounding it:
+Note that the sum of elements in any submatrix can be transformed into the sum of elements in several larger matrices surrounding it:

 .

-A better approach to this problem, similar to the prefix sum in a one-dimensional array, is to maintain a two-dimensional preSum
+The better approach to this problem, similar to the prefix sum in one-dimensional arrays, is to maintain a two-dimensional preSum

-array to specifically record the sum of elements in matrices with the origin as the top vertex.
-This allows you to calculate the sum of elements in any submatrix with a few addition and subtraction operations:
+array that records the sum of elements in matrices with the origin as the vertex.
+Thus, the sum of elements in any submatrix can be calculated using several addition and subtraction operations:

 class NumMatrix {